Albert Mohler: Libertarianism

 Mohler has argued that libertarianism is idolatrous, and as a comprehensive world view or fundamental guiding principle for human life, is inconsistent with Christian ideals.
 He is a proponent of personal liberty, but believes such liberties can run into problems when applied in the political sphere.
 The more limited economic libertarianism, on the other hand, can be consistent with the "comprehensive world view that Christianity puts forward."

+Recognition

+Christianity Today recognized Mohler as a leader among American evangelicals, and in 2003 Time called him the "reigning intellectual of the evangelical movement in the U.S."

+Mohler received the 2023 Boniface Award from the Association of Classical Christian Schools, given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."